 "What we've done is try to build on that best and good practice from elsewhere, but make sure that it does address the recommendations that Dr McCullough has made, so it is sufficiently clear to staff.
 I think that's one of the really important things.
-We want staff to be accountable for their actions that could impact on the office, but it's only fair, if we do that, for the policy to be very clear about what they can and cannot do "120"
+We want staff to be accountable for their actions that could impact on the office, but it's only fair, if we do that, for the policy to be very clear about what they can and cannot do."

-implemented which were not identified in the Independent Review.
+115. The Ombudsman also noted that some changes to practice have been implemented which were not identified in the Independent Review.
 She explained that "staff felt very exposed and very pressurised, and were getting a lot of unfair comments from individuals" and as a result has implemented regular meetings with the team to discuss how the office can help them.
-One change arising from these discussions was a change in the signatory in letters from the code team, which are no longer signed by the individual investigating the complaint to "make it clear that these are decisions of the office, of the ombudsman and staff supporting the ombudsman, rather than individual decisions made by individual investigators".
+One change arising from these discussions was a change in the signatory in letters from the code team, which are no longer signed by the individual investigating the ombudsman and staff supporting the ombudsman, rather than individual decisions made by individual investigators".

-119 Finance Committee.
+&lt;sup>119 Finance Committee.
 RoP 10 October 2024. paragraph 113

-121 Finance Committee, RoP 10 October 2024, paragraphs 148-149
+&lt;sup>121 Finance Committee, RoP 10 October 2024, paragraphs 148-149